Before you go

 - Please carry out all your food and drink packaging, and pick up any rubbish

-Voted as one of the 101 Must Do's for Kiwis.
-Hidden away from the masses and rarely explored by Kiwi’s is the spectacular ‘New Chum Beach’, which ironically has been voted as one of the world's top 10 beaches!
-New Chum was also voted 60th of the 101 Must Do's for Kiwis.
+A Must Do in The Coromandel.
+Hidden away from the masses and rarely explored by Kiwis is the spectacular ‘New Chum Beach’, also known as Wainuiototo.
+It is so pristine and beautiful, it is sometimes voted as one of the world's top 10 beaches!

-This stunning stretch of golden sand is fringed by Pohutukawa and native forest and is deserted for most of the year.
+This stunning arc of golden sand fringed by Pohutukawa and native forest, is deserted for most of the year.
 New Chum beach embodies 'The Coromandel good for your soul.'
-This protected beach has no buildings, no roads, no infrastructure or camping - it is a jewel in New Zealand's coastal crown.
+This protected place means no buildings, no roads, no infrastructure or camping - it is a jewel in New Zealand's coastal crown.

-The aforementioned detour on the walk back is a hands and feet climb; not for the faint-hearted but worth it for the view.
+On the walk back, you can make a daring detour in the nikau grove; it is a hands and feet climb, not for the faint-hearted but worth it for the view.
 At every quarter turn there is something new and startling to see.
 To the west, great bush-clad ranges lurch up steeply from New Chum Beach, the bush giving way to pasture at its peak.
 To the north, the curved tip of The Coromandel peninsula.
 The hulking shadows of Great Mercury Islands dot the seascape of the eastern horizon.
 The blonde beaches of Whangapoua, Matarangi and Kuaotunu stretch southeast as far as the eye can see.

-You would expect New Chum to reward with a challenging hike, white sand, Instagram views.
+You would expect New Chum to reward the stream crossing and rocky walk with deserted white sands, Instagram views.